wp-plugins/captcha-bank/readme.txt

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2014/10/captcha-width.png)

-= How to set Height? =
+= How to set Height for Captcha? =

-You can set Height by locating WP **Captcha** Bank Menu on the left side of WordPress Dashboard Menus and then click on **Captcha** Settings link.
+You can set Height for **Captcha** by locating WP **Captcha** Bank Menu on the left side of WordPress Dashboard Menus and then click on **Captcha** Settings link.

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2014/10/captcha-settings-menu.png)

 Once you click on it, this page would open.
-Then click on the General Settings tab and here you can set Height.
+Then click on the General Settings tab and here you can set Height for **Captcha**.

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2014/10/captcha-height.png)

-= How to set Case Sensitivity? =
+= How to set Case Sensitivity for Captcha? =

-You can set the Case Sensitivity by locating WP **Captcha** Bank Menu on the left side of WordPress Dashboard Menus and then click on **Captcha** Settings link.
+You can set the Case Sensitivity for your **Captcha** by locating WP **Captcha** Bank Menu on the left side of WordPress Dashboard Menus and then click on **Captcha** Settings link.

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2014/10/captcha-settings-menu.png)

 Once you click on it, this page would open.
-Then click on the General Settings tab and here you can set Case Sensitivity.
+Then click on the General Settings tab and here you can set Case Sensitivity for **Captcha**.

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2014/10/captcha-case-sensitive.png)